y0sher/go-spacemesh/p2p/p2p.md

 nodes (Concurrently) for the same ID until we don't get new results and we queried all nodes.

 This will make every node that see our request to update its `RoutingTable` with our node's `dht.ID` and also fill our `dht.ID` with these nodes.

+## `timesync` package

+`timesync` is a package that handles all time synchronization of the node. it is used to check that the node is sync against multiple [`NTP`](https://en.wikipedia.org/wiki/Network_Time_Protocol) servers. if our node is too much out of sync it won't start and request to calibrate the OS clock against `NTP`.
+Whenever we receive a message we use `timesync` to check if its not too much back or forth in time to accept. this limit is determined by a configurable value (*TODO*: make it configurable) in the node `MaxAllowedMessageDrift`.